Last updated 1 July 2021

 Lufthansa group will be expanding to resume 90% of short and medium-haul routes and 70% of long-haul destinations.
 Around 90 flights a week are planned to Asia, over 45 to the Middle East and over 40 to Africa.
 In a statement, the airline is also rolling out summer vacation routes for 2021.

-Starting on March 29, there will be three weekly flights from Frankfurt to Punta Cana in the Dominican Republic and starting on March 31, twice-weekly flights from Frankfurt to Mombasa (Kenya) with onward flights to Zanzibar (Tanzania).
+Currently, three weekly flights from Frankfurt to Punta Cana in the Dominican Republic and twice-weekly flights from Frankfurt to Mombasa (Kenya) with onward flights to Zanzibar (Tanzania) are available.
 Mauritius and Malé in the Maldives will also be on the flight schedule for this year’s summer.

-Certain key transatlantic routes are being reinstated in the summer 2021 schedule.
-Swiss will resume service on the Miami – Zurich route beginning March 28, with up to five weekly frequencies.
-Up to seven weekly services will also be offered between Boston – Zurich from May 1 onwards, and up to five weekly services will be offered from Los Angeles – Zurich from May 2.
-In May, Austrian Airlines will once again be flying three times a week to New York’s JFK and Montreal, both to and from Vienna.
+Certain key transatlantic routes have been reinstated in the summer 2021 schedule.
+Swiss has resumed service on the Miami – Zurich route from March 28, with up to five weekly frequencies.
+Up to seven weekly services are offered between Boston – Zurich from May 1 onwards, and up to five weekly services will be offered from Los Angeles – Zurich from May 2.
+In May, Austrian Airlines has been servicing routes to New York’s JFK and Montreal, both to and from Vienna.

 Lufthansa claims that the air onboard is cleaner than outside on the ground, thanks to its hospital-grade filters.
 Along with stringent cleaning regiment, the airline also requires passengers to wear masks throughout their flight.